shimonjacobs/cw2/readme.md

 ### Using the program

 First you must put all images required in the images folder.
-Name the training image `train.jpg`
+Name the base image `base.jpg`

+>NOTE: the base image must be called `base.jpg`

 To use the program, run the following in your terminal